rh-mobb/parasol-insurance/infra/additional_steps.md

 <u>Things to automate</u>

-Enable Azure OpenAI, Add to code and import one of the keys
+Enable Azure OpenAI, Add to code and import one of the keys and the endpoint into the workbench as a variable

 Enable Azure AI Search, with private end point, pass details back to the code base automatically

 Pages that need the details
-- 02-05
+- 02-05 - comitted some code to test by currently throwing a permission error

 # Get demo code running
 install gitops operator